cintoros/who-wants-to-be-a-millionaire/README.md

 I have experimented a lot with Javascript for these features and came up with very good results.

 #### Initial Question Catalogue
-Via a JSON-API questions can be loaded dynamically and users can directly open the app and play!
+Via an online JSON-API questions can be loaded dynamically (with fail-over on local questions) and users can directly open the app and play!

 #### Valid HTML and CSS
 Every HTML and CSS page has been validated with "https://validator.w3.org/nu/" and contains no errors anymore.
 The moderator view was the most difficult view to provide without errors.

 ## Project grading